waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### Review of Usability

-I successfully addressed this in my system through ensuring that everything in my system is logical and it makes sense, my user should have no difficulties when it comes to undertanding how to navigate the website as it is all straigh forward, and they also should have no problem when understanduing how to undo/cancel something.
+I successfully addressed this in my system through ensuring that everything in my system is logical and it makes sense, my user should have no difficulties when it comes to understanding how to navigate the website as it is all straight forward, and they also should have no problem when understanding how to undo/cancel something.

 I also follow all of Nielson's heuristics as show below: